philly-coffee-and-code/meetup/CODE_OF_CONDUCT.md

 If a community member engages in unacceptable behavior, the community organizers may take any action they deem appropriate, up to and including a temporary ban or permanent expulsion from the community without warning (and without refund in the case of a paid event).

-## 7. Reporting Guidelines
+## 6. Reporting Guidelines

-If you are subject to or witness unacceptable behavior, or have any other concerns, please notify a community organizer as soon as possible.
-Reporting Form: https://docs.google.com/forms/d/e/1FAIpQLSfvv6TygQZ9afS7Vy1UdUSpBF99xMMuPmKvJITm5VR-Cfa9Og/viewform?usp=sf_link.
+If you are subject to or witness unacceptable behavior, or have any other concerns, please notify a community organizer as soon as possible either in person or through this reporting form: https://docs.google.com/forms/d/e/1FAIpQLSfvv6TygQZ9afS7Vy1UdUSpBF99xMMuPmKvJITm5VR-Cfa9Og/viewform?usp=sf_link.

-Additionally, community organizers are available to help community members engage with local law enforcement or to otherwise help those experiencing unacceptable behavior feel safe.
-In the context of in-person events, organizers will also provide escorts as desired by the person experiencing distress.

-## 8. Addressing Grievances
+## 7. Addressing Grievances

 If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify Philly Coffee and Code with a concise description of your grievance.
-Your grievance will be handled in accordance with our existing governing policies.

-## 9. Scope
+## 8. Scope

 We expect all community participants (contributors, paid or otherwise; sponsors; and other guests) to abide by this Code of Conduct in all community venues--online and in-person--as well as in all one-on-one communications pertaining to community business.

 This code of conduct and its related procedures also applies to unacceptable behavior occurring outside the scope of community activities when such behavior has the potential to adversely affect the safety and well-being of community members.

-## 10. Contact info
+## 9. Contact info

 Reporting Form: https://docs.google.com/forms/d/e/1FAIpQLSfvv6TygQZ9afS7Vy1UdUSpBF99xMMuPmKvJITm5VR-Cfa9Og/viewform?usp=sf_link

-## 11. License and attribution
+## 10. License and attribution

 The Citizen Code of Conduct is distributed by [Stumptown Syndicate](http://stumptownsyndicate.org) under a [Creative Commons Attribution-ShareAlike license](http://creativecommons.org/licenses/by-sa/3.0/).